MicrosoftDocs/learn/learn-pr/azure/azure-data-subject-requests/includes/4-what-is-dsr-for-office-365-applications.md

 - Intune
 - Visual Studio

+> [!NOTE]
-Microsoft has povides additional guidance on how to fulfull DSR when one or more of these products or services were used by a data subject.
-Links to the specific guidance for each of these procducts and servcies can be found in the Summary unit for this module.
+> Microsoft provides additional guidance on how to fulfill DSRs when a data subject uses one or more of these products or services.
+You can find links to the specific guidance for each of these products and services in the Summary unit for this module.